mailshot

 EventBridgeEvent ingestion and routing.
 Custom bus receives events from your app.
 Rules route to Step Functions (sequences) or Lambda (fire-and-forget).

 DynamoDBTwo tables.
 Main table: subscriber profiles, active executions, send logs, suppression records.
-Events table: engagement tracking (opens, clicks, deliveries).
+Events table: engagement tracking (opens, clicks, deliveries, replies).

 S3HTML email templates.
 Deployed via CDK BucketDeployment.
 Cached in Lambda memory for 10 minutes.